key4hep/key4hep-tutorials/edm4hep_analysis/edm4hep_api_intro.md

 # ... fill, e.g. via
 p = recos.create()
 # or via
-p2 = edm4hep.ReconstructedParticle()
+p2 = edm4hep.MutableReconstructedParticle()
 recos.push_back(p2)

 # Loop over a collection
 for reco in recos:
-  vtx = reco.getStartVertex()
+    vtx = reco.getDecayVertex()
     # do something with the vertex

     # loop over related tracks
     for track in reco.getTracks():
         # do something with the tracks
 ```

 The python interface is functionally equivalent to the one c++ interface, since